trampgeek/moodle-qtype_coderunner/Readme.md

         printf("%d\n", sqr(-9))

 with the expected output of 81.
-The result of substituting both the student code and the test code into the template would then be a program like:
+The result of substituting both the student code and the test code into the template might then be the following program (depending on the student's answer, of course):

         #include <stdio.h>
         #include <stdlib.h>